 Note 1: The former Paras will find out this Thursday if they have to face charges.

-Note 2: The city of San Francisco has posthumously awarded Martin McGuinness a Certificate of Honour for 'courageous service in the military'.Share this post on social media:
+Note 2: The city of San Francisco has posthumously awarded Martin McGuinness a Certificate of Honour for 'courageous service in the military'.Share this post or leave a Facebook comment: